 Q: Can I supply lumber for a body?

 A: Unfortunately, sometimes accidents happen.
 The CNC can damage a body.
-Or sometimes it just comes down to human error and doing something dumb like grabbing the wrong drill bit!
-It's not very often that something like this happens, but it does and can't be helped.
-That could potentially mean damaging a piece of lumber that far exceeds the cost of the guitar body.
+Or sometimes it just comes down to human error and doing something dumb like grabbing the wrong drill bit.
+It's not very often that something like this happens, but it is something that does happen from time to time.
+That could potentially mean damaging a piece of lumber that far exceeds the cost of making the guitar body.
 So I only use lumber that I supply.